 However, there have been reports of people being brand-loyal to Roku and purchasing this device as their third Roku device.
 They have difficulty registering it, so they call customer service.
 As of the time of this writing, Roku only allows two devices on a basic account, and you must upgrade your account to register any further devices, even if you no longer use the first two.
 To upgrade your account is approximately $70 USD.

-Another unfortunate hidden expense comes up if you ever have to update your new Roku device.
+Another unfortunately hidden expense comes up if you ever have to update your new Roku device.
 They have “had issues” with people updating their hardware on their own, so one of their technical department employees will have to do it for you.
-This is also rumored to be around $70 USD.
+This is also rumoured to be around $70 USD.